traels-it/two_factor_cookies/README.md

 # TwoFactorCookies
-Simple two factor logon - with Twilio SMS for code delivery The aim is to be configurable and work with as many kinds of authentication as possible.
+Simple two factor logon using Twilio SMS for code delivery and ROTP fpr code generation and verification.

-## Usage
+The aim is to be configurable and work with as many kinds of authentication as possible.
-How to use my plugin.
+All information needed is placed in encrypted cookies.

 ## Installation
 Add this line to your application's Gemfile: